 In 2015, she was the US-UK Fulbright Distinguished Scholar in Creative Writing at the Seamus Heaney Centre for Poetry at Queen’s University Belfast, and in 2001-2 she was the Diane Middlebrook Poetry Fellow at the University of Wisconsin Institute for Creative Writing.
 She has received additional fellowships from The MacDowell Colony (2016), the Virginia Center for Creative Arts (2002, 2004, 2005, 2008-2013), the Blue Mountain Center (2006), and the Sewanee Writers’ Conference (John N. Wall Fellowship, 2003).
 Her poems have appeared in publications including The Southern Review, Slate, Prairie Schooner, The Kenyon Review, Tin House, The New Republic, Ploughshares, and APR.

 Meitner is the author of four books of poems.
 Her first book, Inventory at the All-Night Drugstore, won the 2002 Robert Dana-Anhinga Prize for Poetry, and was published in 2003 by Anhinga Press.
 Her second book, Ideal Cities, was selected by Paul Guest as a winner of the 2009 National Poetry Series competition, and was published in 2010 by HarperCollins.
 Her third collection, Makeshift Instructions for Vigilant Girls, was published by Anhinga Press in 2011.
-Her newest collection of poems, Copia, was published by BOA Editions in 2014, and her newest collection, Holy Moly Carry Me, is forthcoming from BOA Editions in September of 2018.
+Her fourth collection of poems, Copia, was published by BOA Editions in 2014, and her newest collection, Holy Moly Carry Me, is forthcoming from BOA Editions in September of 2018.

 Meitner is a first-generation American: her father is from Haifa, Israel; her mother was born in Stuttgart, Germany, which is where her maternal grandparents settled after surviving Auschwitz, Ravensbruck, and Mauthausen concentration camps.